pashabitz/pashabitz.com/content/posts/undergrad-altenative.md

 Compare this with just a few hundred dollars for taking the equivalent MOOCs.

+If you don't have the money - you just saved yourself a decade of paying off student debt.
+If you do have the money - congrats!
+Put it in an investment account and use it as seed money for your first startup company!

 **Better teaching**: MOOCs are now freely available from the very best schools and world class professors, even if you didn't get into Stanford or Harvard.

 ## Disadvantages